 The goals of DES and the five federal SSBG goals are very much aligned particularly in the areas of achieving or maintaining economic self-support to prevent, reduce, or eliminate dependency.
-The goals of DES are to: Strengthen individuals and families; Increase self-sufficiency; Collaborate with communities to increase capacity; and Increase efficiency and effectiveness through innovation and accountability.
+The goals of DES are to: Strengthen individuals and families; Increase self-sufficiency; Collaborate with communities to increase capacity; Improve accountability through active performance monitoring and increased transparency; and Improve outcomes for Arizonans by creating a person centered human services system.
 DES facilitates the efficient delivery of a broad array of services aimed at helping individuals and families make effective decisions to increase their safety, stability, and self-sufficiency.